cybersecmoo/brownie-tub/README.md

 - Note that BROWNIE TUB comes with a small set of commands (i.e. read file, change directory) out-of-the-box.
 Feel free to fork and add more, though.
   - This is because the concept of BROWNIE TUB is to support web shells designed as initial footholds.
   - If your entire campaign is web-shell-based, then you will want to add extra commands, for sure.
+  - You could also add an `Issue`, with a label of `Enhancement`, and I'll see if I have time to implement it (around my day job etc. of course)

 ### Building this Yourself ###